wangziqi2013/wangziqi2013.github.io/_posts/2018-06-18-v-way-cache.markdown

 paragraph.
 If all tags in the set are valid, then a tag is selected as the victim of eviction.
 The selection process uses local replacement, such as LRU.
 The data block associated with the victim tag is also invalidated.

+The global replacement algorithm selects a victim data block from all blocks for eviction when a tag is allocated a data block but ther is none.
+Candidates are: random, LRU, or frequency-based replacement.
+Random is not the best strategy, but it is employed in some designs, such as ARM, due to its simplicity.
+LRU is ideal in terms of efficiency.
+The main problem with LRU is the hardware cost, which, according to the paper, is O(n<sup>2</sup>).
+Approximations of LRU can be implemented in a much lower cost, but they are not as effictive as perfect LRU.
+This paper favors